-FPT_PHP.3.1/SCP The TSF shall resist physical attacks to the TOE by responding automatically such that the TSP is not violated.
+FPT_PHP.3.1/SCP The TSF shall resist [physical manipulation and physical probing] to the [all TOE components implementing the TSF] by responding automatically such that the SFRs are always enforced.

-FPT RCV.4/SCP Function recovery
+FPT_RCV.4/SCP Function recovery

 FPT_RCV.4.1/SCP The TSF shall ensure that reading from and writing to static and objects' fields interrupted by power loss have the property that the SF either completes successfully, or for the indicated failure scenarios, recovers to a consistent and secure state.